SeanShubin/devon/README.md

 ===
 - no unnecessary punctuation
 - the notation only gives special meaning to 11 characters
-- whitespace is not significant
+- whitespace outside of a quoted string is not significant
 - language independent (no language specific words like "true", "false", "null")
 - maps to common data structures
 - support for dictionaries, arrays, null, and strings
+- supports streaming (no top level element)

+Intentionally not features
+===
+- no support for primitives other than strings (not the business of a notation to know about data types)
-- no escaping
+- no escaping (nothing stops you from assigning meaning to your own escape characters in a string)
-- leaves interpretation of primitive values to the consumer
+- no comments (you build comments into your data structure, and have your consumer ignore them)

 Overview
 ===